 Looking through the small windows of the prison, you can begin to understand how torturous the island must have been for its inmates; being able to see the developing city that is San Francisco but never being able to get near it.

+When looking at how to visit Alcatraz, knowing the time spent here is important.
 The tour takes approximately 2.5 hours with an Alcatraz store selling the usual merchandise you would expect.
 Throughout the day there are some talks about various aspects of the prison for those who wish to learn more.

 As it was still fairly early when we finished the tour, we had no problem catching the ferry back to pier 33; which runs every 30 minutes.